Transit-Community Center Project

 In the fall of 2011, Mason Transit Authority was awarded a

-$3.28 million Federal Transit Administration grant to complete the
+$3.28 million Federal Transportation Administration (FTA) grant to

-The intent is to repurpose the facility into a Transit-Community
+The facility has been repurposed into a Transit-Community

 Center that moves mobility management to the next level through